cjeong73/PHP7-MongoDB/List_depricated_for_genapp.md

 to latest MongoDB extension + PHP7.
 `require vendor/autoload.php` is required to implement MongoDB extension in PHP7.

-This is based on the ([PHP library manual](https://docs.mongodb.com/php-library/master/reference/class/MongoDBDatabase/))
+This table  is based on the PHP library manual(https://docs.mongodb.com/php-library/master/reference/class/MongoDBDatabase/).

 | Items | Mongo 3.6 + PHP5.6 | MongoDB 4.0 + PHP7.2 |